Tsmith5151/Blog/_posts/2015-07-21-housing_prices.md

 the k-fold cross-validation is `KFolds` and the steps are as follows:

-1)Splits the data into K equal folds
+-Splits the data into K equal folds
-2)Uses one of the fold as the testing set and the remaining as the training set 3)Trains and records the test set results
+-Uses one of the fold as the testing set and the remaining as the training set -Trains and records the test set results
-4)The second and third steps are repeated using a different fold as the testing set each time 5)Calculate the average and standard deviation of all the k-folds 6)Documentation can be found here:[sklearn.cross_validation.KFolds()](http ://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.KFold.html)
+-The second and third steps are repeated using a different fold as the testing set each time -Calculate the average and standard deviation of all the k-folds -Documentation can be found here:[sklearn.cross_validation.KFolds()](http ://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.KFold.html)